stonepros/stone/doc/stonefs/index.rst

 .. image:: cephfs-architecture.svg

-CephFS is the subject of numerous academic papers for its novel designs and contributions to file system research.
-It is the oldest storage interface in Ceph and was once the primary use-case for RADOS.
-Now it is joined by two other storage interfaces to form a modern unified storage system: RBD (Ceph Block Devices) and RGW (Ceph Object Storage Gateway).
+StoneFS is the subject of numerous academic papers for its novel designs and contributions to file system research.
+It is the oldest storage interface in Stone and was once the primary use-case for RADOS.
+Now it is joined by two other storage interfaces to form a modern unified storage system: RBD (Stone Block Devices) and RGW (Stone Object Storage Gateway).

-Getting Started with CephFS
+Getting Started with StoneFS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For most deployments of Ceph, setting up a CephFS file system is as simple as:
+For most deployments of Stone, setting up a StoneFS file system is as simple as:

 .. code:: bash

     ceph fs volume create <fs name>

-The Ceph `Orchestrator`_  will automatically create and configure MDS for your file system if the back-end deployment technology supports it (see `Orchestrator deployment table`_).
+The Stone `Orchestrator`_  will automatically create and configure MDS for your file system if the back-end deployment technology supports it (see `Orchestrator deployment table`_).
 Otherwise, please `deploy MDS manually as needed`_.

-Finally, to mount CephFS on your client nodes, see `Mount CephFS:
+Finally, to mount StoneFS on your client nodes, see `Mount StoneFS:
 Prerequisites`_ page.
 Additionally, a command-line shell utility is available for interactive access or scripting via the `cephfs-shell`_.

 .. _Orchestrator: ../mgr/orchestrator
 .. _deploy MDS manually as needed: add-remove-mds
 .. _Orchestrator deployment table: ../mgr/orchestrator/#current-implementation-status
-.. _Mount CephFS\: Prerequisites: mount-prerequisites
+.. _Mount StoneFS\: Prerequisites: mount-prerequisites
 .. _cephfs-shell: cephfs-shell